GamePowerX/kekupload-server/docs/api/types/extension.md

 <h2><a href="#">Extension</a></h2>

 An extension is like a file extension but with a few exceptions.
-See [workflow](../workflow) for more information.
+See <a href="../workflow">workflow</a> for more information.

 ## Notice